EDiRobotics/ediController/README.md

 In the following part, if you are executing on *(pc@lab)*, you need not to run `source /home/pc/ediControler/catkin_ws/devel/setup.bash`

+### TODO

+In the gym obs, keys are "status" and "images' (deprecated soon).

+In the lmdb dataset, keys are "status" and "sensors'.

 ## Install (New)

 #### Compile ros rpc server call dependency.